How women can prepare financially for caregiving

 1. Prepare yourself early in life for a future caregiving role

-Maximizing earnings and savings in your early working years is the best way to shore up a financial reserve for any of life's curveballs, but is especially important if you will be taking time out of the workforce, Bridges said.
+“We advise our clients to be prepared for unexpected events in life,” said Elser.
+“Building up your earnings and savings during your early career is crucial for creating a financial cushion, especially if you plan or need to take time off from work.”
 Compound earnings will continue to work for you even while you step away from your career and are not actively contributing to your savings and investments.

 2. Involve parents, siblings and spouses in your plan